Reading & Phonics

 Please look at our policies page for more information regarding the teaching and learning of English at Wildridings.

 At Wildridings we follow the Sounds~Write Phonics Programme from EYFS –Y2.
 This programme teaches the alphabet code through the Initial and Extended Code, as well as learning to read and spell polysyllabic words.
 The Initial Code is taught from the beginning of Reception.
 The children will continuously build on the code to support them with both their reading and writing.

 All Early Years and Key Stage 1 staff consistently follow the structured and cumulative programme.
 It is multi-sensory approach with scripted lessons.
 All pupils have the opportunities to regularly rehearse and practise their previous learning, to embed their skills.
 The aim of the programme is for our pupils to read and write with increased speed and accuracy.

-At Wildridings, we want children to enjoy reading and to develop a love of books, in class activities reflect this.
+At Wildridings, we want children to enjoy reading and to develop a love of books, in-class activities reflect this.
 Staff promote reading for pleasure through class texts.
-Reading is prioritised to help our children to access our curriculum.
+Reading is prioritized to help our children to access our curriculum.

 Recommended Reads Sorted By Year Groups - Books For Topics

 Here are some examples of recommended books for your child.
 Click on your child's year group to see which books they could be reading.

 Useful Link - Sounds-Write Phonics

 At Wildridings spelling is explicitly taught.
 We use a multi- sensory approach to support the children.
 In EYFS and KS1 the spelling focus is based on the Sounds~write programme.
 Pupils will learn that the same sound can be spelt in many different ways and that many spellings can represent more than one sound.